 Once you have Xcode downloaded and installed, you are ready to move to the next chapter.

-Swiftris was written exclusively for Xcode 6.1.1.
-Attempting to follow this tutorial with any version of Xcode other than 6.1.1 is likely to result in syntax or interface errors.
+We wrote Swiftris for Xcode 7.1.
+Attempting to follow this tutorial with any version of Xcode other than 7.1 may result in syntax or interface errors.